kzu/kzu.github.io/_posts/2023-01-16-pack-readme-includes.md

 ---
 title: "Reusing readme content across NuGet packages"
+description: "Nowadays, the official NuGet gallery provides very nice looking rendering of a package readme (if provided).
+This post shows how to reuse readme content across multiple packages and your main project markdown files seamlessly."
 tags: [devops]
 ---

-Nowadays, the official [NuGet](https://www.nuget.org) library provides very nice looking rendering of a [package readme](https://devblogs.microsoft.com/nuget/add-a-readme-to-your-nuget-package/) (if provided).
+Nowadays, the official [NuGet](https://www.nuget.org) gallery provides very nice looking rendering of a [package readme](https://devblogs.microsoft.com/nuget/add-a-readme-to-your-nuget-package/) (if provided).

 In my opinion, this makes your packages much friendlier to newcomers, and allow